DGtal-team/DGtalTools-contrib/README.md

    - basicEditMesh: to apply basic mesh edition (scale change, mesh face contraction, face filtering).
    - computeMeshDistances: computes for each face of a mesh A the minimal distance to another mesh B.
+   - volLocalMax: extract the local maximas of a vol image within a spherical kernel.

 Visualisation